-Consider the following questions:
+As a group, consider the following questions:

 1. When is a good time to join a conversation?
 Here are some examples:

 - People are talking about something you know about. - People say hi to you as you walk by. - People open up the circle of conversation for you to join and someone asks you a question directly.